 • When a New Opportunity is added.

-After Method:CRM triggers the zap, you can have another app do an action.
-For example, you could have a Zapier send an email out in Gmail when a new lead is created in Method:CRM.
+After Method triggers the zap, another app will do an action.
+For example, you could have a Zapier send an email out in Gmail when a new lead is created in Method.

-For more information, please see our article Method:CRM Zapier - List of Trigger Events.
+For more information, please see our article Method Zapier - List of Trigger Events.

 • Add a Customer, Lead, or Vendor.